romaricdrigon/OrchestraBundle/README.md

 Install bundle using composer:
 `composer require romaricdrigon/orchestra-bundle`

-Register the bundle in `app/AppKernel.php`:
+Register the bundle and the vendor we use in `app/AppKernel.php`:
 ```php
 class AppKernel extends Kernel
 {